This post comes to us courtesy of wine expert Jordan Mackay.

 Just remember: we know it’s brunch season because our days are now filled with light.
 Keep your brunch wines light and bright as well, and you’ll have great pairings.

-About the author: Jordan Mackay is the James-Beard-winning wine and spirits writer for San Francisco magazine and writes the drinks column, “The Juice,” for Chow, the online food magazine owned by CBS.
-His writing on food, wine, spirits, and beer has also appeared in the New York Times, Los Angeles Times, San Francisco Chronicle, Decanter, Wine Enthusiast, Wine and Spirits, Food & Wine, Gourmet and others.
+About the author: Jordan Mackay is a James-Beard-winning wine and spirits writer.
+His writing on food, wine, spirits, and beer has also appeared in the New York Times, Los Angeles Times, San Francisco Chronicle, Decanter, Wine Enthusiast, Wine & Spirits, Food & Wine and others.
 His first book, Passion for Pinot, was published in 2009, and his second, Secrets of the Sommeliers, was released in October 2010, winning a James Beard award in 2011.
-He is excited to be a new member of the Williams-Sonoma Wine team.